 Rosebud Protective Association

-Rosebud Protective Association is an affiliate and founding member of Northern Plains Resource Council.
-RPA organizes in the Colstrip and Forsyth areas on coal issues.
-The last two years, RPA has been working on addressing the leaking coal ash ponds at the Colstrip power plant.
+Rosebud Protective Association along with ranchers from the Bull Mountains got together to form Northern Plains in 1972 because of concerns about expanding coal development.
+We organize in the Colstrip and Forsyth areas on coal issues, including addressing the leaking coal ash ponds at the Colstrip power plant.